tuananhngh/FL-G5K-EnergyConsumption/README.md

-# Federated Learning with Jetson Devices ion Grid5000
+# Federated Learning with Jetson Devices on Grid'5000

 ## Overview
-This repository provides resources and scripts to set up a Federated Learning environment using Jetson devices on the Grid5000 cluster.
+This repository provides resources and scripts to set up a Federated Learning environment using Jetson devices on the Grid'5000 cluster.
+Following steps provided in this repository requires having an Grid'5000 account.

+## Repository

 ## Server Setup
 1. **Reserve an Estats node for the server:**